Updated: Dec 27, 2022

 What Can A Victim Of Workplace Sexual Harassment Do In California

-So, let's talk about workplace sexual harassment, as they are often handled by our prescreened Los Angeles Employment Lawyers.
+So, let's talk about workplace sexual harassment, as our prescreened Los Angeles Employment Lawyers often handle them.

 How Do You Define Sexual Harassment In California Labor Law?